cykerway/complete-alias/README.md

 # complete-alias

-Programmable completion function for shell aliases.
+programmable completion function for shell aliases;

-# Intro

-If you are wondering how to let the shell complete aliases automagically, then this program is your friend.

-This program provides a shell alias completion tool which:
+this project provides a tool which completes shell aliases automagically:

--   Works with all commonly defined aliases, including self-aliases.
+-   it works with all commonly used aliases (including self-aliases);

--   Uses a single function to complete all aliases.
+-   it uses a single function to complete all these aliases;

--   Completes aliases as you type in the command line and press `<Tab>`.
-Nothing else.
+-   it completes aliases as you type it and press `<tab>`;

-See **Portability** for supported environments.

-# Install & Use
+## install

-1. Install [bash-completion][bash-completion], which is a dependency of this program.
+1.  install [bash-completion][], which is a dependency of this project;

-    You may find it already installed on your system, or, you may be able to install it via your system's package manager.
+    bash-completion is available in repositories of many linux distributions;

-2. Append the content of `completions/bash_completion.sh` into `~/.bash_completion`:
+2.  append `bash_completion.sh` to `~/.bash_completion`:

-        cat completions/bash_completion.sh >> ~/.bash_completion
+        cat bash_completion.sh >> ~/.bash_completion

+## usage

-3. Edit `~/.bash_completion` with completion functions for your own aliases.
+1.  add completion functions for your own shell aliases in `~/.bash_completion`:

-    For example, if you want to complete alias `foo`, then add a line in its
+    for example, to complete alias `foo`, add a line:
-    end:

         complete -F _complete_alias foo

-4. To complete an alias, type it and press `<Tab>`.
+2.  to complete an alias, type it and press `<tab>`;

-# Example

--   In `~/.bash_profile`:
+## example

+to complete alias `sctl`, which is aliased to `systemctl`:

-        alias sctl='systemctl'
+    # alias sctl='systemctl'

--   In `~/.bash_completion`:

-        complete -F _complete_alias sctl
+    # echo 'complete -F _complete_alias sctl' >> ~/.bash_completion

--   Type `sctl <tab>` to show `systemctl` commands:

-        $ sctl <Tab>
+    # sctl <tab>
     add-requires
     add-wants
     cancel
     cat
     condreload
     ...

-# Portability
+## compat

-This program is expected to work with GNU Bash on Linux.
+-   this project is expected to work with gnu bash on linux;

-Support for additional shells is not yet implemented.
+-   support for other shells is not yet implemented;

-Support for MacOS and other operating systems is experimental.
+-   support for macos and other operating systems is experimental;

-# License
+## license

 The source code is licensed under the [GNU General Public License v3.0][GPLv3].